 1.7.
 During juvenile lamprey outmigration, hazers may be requested to focus hazing at specific areas of the project where juvenile lamprey are known to pass.

 1.8.
+Avian activities in the estuary are summarized in Table 1 and described in section 2.

 1.9.
-Hazing dates and methods for all projects are summarized in Table 1.
+Hazing dates and methods for all Lower Columbia and Lower Snake River projects are summarized in Table 2 and described in sections 3-10.

+Table 1.
+Estuary Avian Activities by all Regional Partners (as of January 2021) – see Section 2 below for more information.